tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/alipay.rst

 .. important::
    If you are trying Alipay as a test, in the *sandbox*, change the **State** to *Test Mode*.
-We recommend doing this on a test Odoo database, rather than on your main database.
+We recommend doing this on a test CoquiAPPs database, rather than on your main database.

 .. seealso::
    - :doc:`../payment_acquirers`